-The hours of operations of Southeastern Technical College are Monday through Thursday, 8 a.m. to 10 p.m.
-No students will be permitted on Campus or in the College buildings after 10 p.m. except when special official college functions take place.
+Permitted parking at Southeastern Technical College is Monday through Thursday, 8:00 AM to 10:00 PM.
+No students will be permitted on campus or in the College buildings after 10:00 PM except when special official College functions take place.

 No vehicle will be permitted to park in the roadways, driveways, or grass areas; roadways are intended for traffic movement.
 Vehicles abandoned on College property will be towed at the owner's expense.
-Parking is prohibited on the College grounds between the hours of 10:30 p.m. and 6:00 a.m., except for authorized vehicles.
+Parking is prohibited on the College grounds between the hours of 10:30 PM and 6:00 AM, except for authorized vehicles.